jw997/crashMap/README.md

 Periodic data update
 1) SWITRS is no longer updated as of 2025

-2) for Ripa data, go to crashmap/build/ripa/traffic and run getRIPACmds.sh >getRIPAdata.sh
+2) for BPD Ripa stop data, go to crashmap/build/ripa/traffic and run getRIPACmds.sh >getRIPAdata.sh
    to generate cmds.
 Run the cmds for the most recent year. check in any new updates in crashmap/data/stop/ts_*.json

-3) To Update CCRS data, go to build/ccrsToJson/ manually download latest year from https://data.ca.gov/dataset/ccrs cp the files from ~/Download to build/ccrsToJson simplify the names with
+3) To Update CCRS crash data, go to build/ccrsToJson/ manually download latest year from https://data.ca.gov/dataset/ccrs cp the files from ~/Download to build/ccrsToJson simplify the names with